From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Experimental Section

-\subsection{Decomposition of the free energy related to the protein-ligand binding affinity}
+\subsection{Decomposition of the Free Energy Related to the Protein-Ligand Binding Affinity}

-In this section, we show that the free energy $\Delta G$ of protein-ligand binding, which determines the binding affinity, can be decomposed into multiple components.
-Each component can be represented as a function associated with atomic features from the MD trajectories.
-This provides a solid theoretical basis for learning structure-to-affinity relationships using deep learning models.
-Generally, $\Delta G$ can be expressed as the sum of two components, the gas-phase binding free energy and the solvation free energy, that is,
+The free energy $\Delta G$ of protein-ligand binding, which determines the binding affinity, could be decomposed into multiple components.
+Each component could be represented as a function associated with atomic features from the MD trajectories, providing a solid theoretical basis for learning structure-to-affinity relationships using deep learning models.
+Generally, $\Delta G$ could be expressed as the sum of two components, the gas-phase binding free energy and the solvation free energy, that is,

 where $\Delta G_{gas}$ represents the interaction energy between the given pair of protein and ligand at their gas phase, and $\Delta G_{solv}$ stands for the solvation free energy difference between the protein-ligand complex and the sum of stand-alone protein and ligand systems. $R$ and $T$ stand for the universal gas constant and temperature, respectively, and $K_i$ stands for the thermodynamic equilibrium constant of the binding process.